3GPP delays 5G standard updates over coronavirus

 Although mobile industry association 3GPP pushed up the initial 5G standard’s release to kickstart millimeter wave and sub-6GHz hardware deployments across the world, it left many important details unresolved pending future standardization meetings and votes.
-Now the group says it’s delaying work on two critical updates to the 5G standard due to the coronavirus pandemic, though it’s unclear how the changes will actually impact 5G rollouts.
+Now the group says it’s delaying work on two critical updates to the 5G standard due to the COVID-19 pandemic, though it’s unclear how the changes will actually impact 5G rollouts.

 As of today, 5G network deployments are based on Release 15, a preliminary 5G standard that largely relies upon older 4G networks as the backbone for “non-standalone” 5G services.
 Release 16 will enhance “standalone” 5G networks with faster upload and download speeds, as well as defining 5G standards for vehicle-to-everything and industrial IoT deployments, while Release 17 will add specifications for 5G wearables and even faster network performance, amongst other improvements.
 Consumers have been able to enjoy early tastes of 5G download speeds on smartphones, but network hardware providers and carriers alike have been waiting on Release 16 to kick off their “true 5G” deployments.